Skip to content

 cd fastapi-boilerplate

-2. Install development dependencies:
+2. Install dev dependencies:

-uv sync --group dev
+uv sync --all-packages --all-extras

-3. Set up pre-commit hooks:
+3. Set up pre-commit hooks (from the repo root):

-uv run pre-commit install
+uv run --project backend pre-commit install

-4. Set up development environment:
+4. Set up the environment:

-5. Run tests to verify setup:
+5. Run the test suite to verify your setup:

 uv run pytest